nyctivoe/nyctivoe.github.io/src/content/posts/NOI-2024-Millionaire.md

 }
 ```

 Then we can think about subtask 2 solution.
-Inspired by the divide and conquer, we can fire write a solution that does the deepest layer and then iterate upwards.
+Inspired by the divide and conquer, we can first write a solution that does the deepest layer and then iterate upwards.
 This can to $11$ more points if you use 3 as block size (I tried in virtual).
 However, we soon realize that why do we have to keep on solving for one block size.
 Why don't we have something like 2 at the beginning and then some larger numbers later.

 The optimal block sizes can be figured out with a `dp` or `dfs`, but I didn't do that.
 I first set the first few small numbers and then randomly tested for the last few numbers.
 Which arrived at this 84 point solution: